 Wei Wuxian is, in the eyes of Yunmeng Jiang Clan Leader and foster father Jiang Fengmian (Lu Jian Min), the embodiment of the Yunmeng Jiang Clan’s teachings.
-Wei Wuxian was looking to be a powerful Immortal Cultivator until his vow to eliminate evil, protect the weak and maintain a good conscience while following the Jiang Family teachings saw him become a target for the ruling, oppressive Qishan Wen Clan.
+Wei Wuxian was looking to be a powerful Immortal Cultivator until his vow to eliminate evil, protect the weak and maintain a good conscience while following the Jiang Family teachings sees him become a target for the ruling, oppressive Qishan Wen Clan.
 Wei Wuxian’s daring stand against Wen Chao (He Peng), son of Qishan Wen Clan Leader and Chief Cultivator Wen Ruohan (Xiu Qing) to help Gusu Lan Clan’s Lan Wangji (Wang Yibo), ends in the death of his foster parents, the annihilation of the Yunmeng Jiang Clan, and Wei Wuxian going off the correct path towards Demonic Cultivation and practicing Gui Dao Shu Fa (Crafty sorcery).

 Ultimately, Wei Wuxian finds himself facing the condemnation of every clan in the Cultivation world despite having never abandoned any part of his vow to eliminate evil, protect the weak and maintain a good conscience.
-The only difference was he was using an unaccepted method to do it; the weak he wanted to protect also happened to be a separate branch of the oppressive Qishan Wen Clan who took no part in the Qishan Wen Clan’s oppression which every clan wanted dead.
+The only difference is he was using an unaccepted method to do it; the weak he wanted to protect also happened to be a separate branch of the oppressive Qishan Wen Clan who took no part in the Qishan Wen Clan’s oppression which every clan wanted dead.

 Wei Wuxian’s insistence on protecting this group of people together with his notoriety for “choosing” Demonic Cultivation and practicing Gui Dao Shu Fa makes Wei Wuxian a great scapegoat for a hidden force looking to place all blame on Wei Wuxian for all the evil deeds and killings committed in a long scheme for power—a scheme which only starts to unravel 16 years after Wei Wuxian’s supposed death during a battle known as Battle of Buyetian.